-And even the hookers in Bangkok, if you compare them to Pattaya or Phuket: If you walk down Soi 4 in Nana it’s very rare these days that girls start yelling at you in excitement like they do in Soi 8 in Pattaya or Bangla Road in Phuket.
-Again this comes down to the fact that people, and bar girls being no exception, feel less happy here than in other Thai cities.
+And even the hookers in Bangkok, if you compare them to Pattaya or Phuket: If you walk down Soi 4 in Nana it’s very rare these days that the ladies start yelling at you in excitement like they do in Soi 8 in Pattaya or Bangla Road in Phuket.
+Again, this comes down to the fact that people, and bar girls being no exception, feel less happy here than in other Thai cities.

-For me living in Bangkok is like a love-hate relationship.
-Again, it’s fun and full of opportunities, however the longer you live here the more you want to be independent and be able to get out on the beach for a few days whenever you feel like and not being stuck in a boring and / or underpaid day job or you will start making serious faces sooner or later like a lot of the Thais who moved here from their villages.
-And feel that way, too.
+Bangkok is fun and full of opportunities, however the longer you live here the more you want to be independent and be able to get out on the beach for a few days whenever you feel like and not being stuck in a boring and / or underpaid day job, or you will start making serious faces sooner or later like a lot of the Thais who moved here from their villages.
+And feel the same way, too.